smart-on-fhir/fhir-bulk-data-docs/README.md

 These specifications are designed to support sharing any data that can be represented in FHIR.
 This means they should be useful for such diverse systems as:

 * "Native" FHIR servers that store FHIR resources directly
-* EHR systems and population health tools implementing FHIR as an interoperability layetr
+* EHR systems and population health tools implementing FHIR as an interoperability layer
 * Financial systems implementing FHIR as an interoperability layer

 ### Common Clinical Data Set